 Notably, each niche has its own unique standards in terms of what’s acceptable for app updates, so this is a key consideration.
 For instance, enterprise apps that are a mandatory part of your company’s workflow can be updated weekly or even more often if necessary.
 In this case, the emphasis is on efficiency.
 Conversely, a consumer-facing e-commerce app may see updates far less often.

 It’s also critical that your development team takes the time to perform a thorough round of app testing to ensure the new release is bug-free and user-friendly.
 There are few things more annoying than to update an app only to find that it’s glitchy and hard to use.
 A lack of app testing and faulty updates are likely to prompt users to hit the dreaded “uninstall” button.

 At SevenTablets, we take tremendous pride in our innovative, well-crafted apps, which are designed with a robust, user-friendly UI/UX.
 Our specialties include app testing and mobile security, so we know what it takes to craft a mobile app or a custom software platform that will meet your unique needs.

 SevenTablets maintains its headquarters in Dallas, Texas, with regional offices in Houston, and Austin.
-If you’re ready to develop an app using technology such as Augmented Reality (AR), Predictive Analytics (PA), Artificial Intelligence (AI), or other innovative technologies, we invite you to contact the team here at SevenTablets.
+If you’re ready to develop an app using technology such as Augmented Reality (AR), Natural Language Processing, Artificial Intelligence (AI), or other innovative technologies, we invite you to contact the team here at SevenTablets.